mariusz-schimke/GiGraph/README.md

 ### Edge sequence

 An edge sequence lets you join a sequence of consecutive nodes an/or node groups (the latter are represented by subgraphs).
-The examples below present two use cases:

-- where the sequence is composed of single nodes only (they will be joined with one another consecutively when visualized),
-- where the sequence is composed of a mix of single nodes and groups of nodes (subgraphs).
+Similarly to edge groups, a sequence may be understood as a simpler approach to specifying multiple edges at once, with the same properties for all.
+You can as well add each of them individually to achieve the same effect.